Skip to main content

 • algorithm: The algorithm used to sign the JWT.
 Only RS256 and ES256 are currently supported.
 See RFC 7518 for more details.

-When adding a custom JWT provider it is your responsibility to ensure the fields uniquely identify a user; for example, if the iss field and issuer property do not uniquely identify your app, it's very important to use the applicationID field as well to require the aud field to match as well.
+When adding a custom JWT provider it is your responsibility to ensure the fields uniquely identify a user to avoid allowing a similar user of a different application to log in.
+If the iss field / the issuer property does not uniquely identify your app it's important to use the applicationID field in the provider which makes matching aud fields required.

 Custom claims

-In addition to subject, issuer, and tokenIdentifier, subfields of the nested fields of the JWT will be accessible in the auth data returned from const authInfo = await ctx.auth.getUserIdentity() like authInfo["properties.id"] and authInfo["properties.favoriteColor"] for a JWT structured like this:
+In addition to top-level fields like subject, issuer, and tokenIdentifier, subfields of the nested fields of the JWT will be accessible in the auth data returned from const authInfo = await ctx.auth.getUserIdentity() like authInfo["properties.id"] and authInfo["properties.favoriteColor"] for a JWT structured like this:

 {